Fortune ‘Change the World’

 Dow Jones Sustainability Indices

 The Dow Jones Sustainability Indices (DJSI) is a globally recognised independent benchmark that measures the sustainability performance of the largest 2500 companies.
-With a score of 92 out of 100, Nestlé was the top performer in the food and beverage industry in 2016.
+With a score of 89 out of 100, Nestlé is the industry leader in the food products sector in 2017.

 CDP water programme